 The Group consolidates the financial statements of the Company and entities where the group has power over the investees, it is exposed, or has rights, to variable return from its involvements and has the ability to use its power to control and affect its return from the investees or subsidiaries.
-The consolidated financial statements of the Group consist of operations of the Company and entities controlled the Company or its Subsidiaries made up to 31 December 2019.
+The interim condensed consolidated financial statements of the Group consist of operations of the Company and entities controlled the Company or its Subsidiaries made up to 30 June 2020.